halemade/predicting-test-scores/README.md

 ## Overview

-This project uses a variety of enviromental variables to predict student test scores.
+This project uses a variety of enviromental variables to predict student test scores using linear regression.

 ## Data Sources & Features